Danube Cycling Path – The Ultimate Guide

 Maps and Apps: how to navigate the Danube by bike

-There is an official app with offline maps and track, you can find it here, it costs a couple of euro and in addition to the Danube map, you can download for free the GPX tracks of all EuroVelo routes.
+There is an official app with offline maps and tracks, you can find it here, it costs a couple of euros and in addition to the Danube map, you can download for free the GPX tracks of all EuroVelo routes.

 The only “catch” is the crossing of the river, in summer there should be no problems but in October, when we cycled, some connections between the two banks of the Danube were no longer active.